Chat-Wane/CRATE/README.md

 CRATE is a real-time distributed and decentralized CollaboRATive Editor running directly in web browsers.
 * You can test it online at http://chat-wane.github.io/CRATE/#.
 CRATE requires a good implementation of WebRTC.
-It has been tested on Google Chrome >45 and should work on recent Firefox.
+It has been tested on Google Chrome >45.
 It will not work on Safari.
 * A little [video](https://www.dropbox.com/s/egf2c2do1jd331w/CRATE-video.mp4?dl=0) to explain how to use it

 CRATE is developped within two research projects: The cominlabs project [DESCENT](http://www.descent.cominlabs.ueb.eu/) and the ANR project [SOCIOPLUG](http://socioplug.univ-nantes.fr/).
 The CRATE editor is mainly developped by [GDD team](https://sites.google.com/site/gddlina/), [LINA](https://www.lina.univ-nantes.fr/), [Nantes University](http://www.univ-nantes.fr/).